-Typical dog food, especially in kibble form, used to pretty much have two main kinds of ingredients--protein and starch.
-The protein might come from various kinds of animal byproducts--chicken and beef being the most common--and the starch usually came from wheat, corn, or rice.
+Typical dog food, especially in kibble form, used to pretty much have two main kinds of ingredients: protein and starch.
+The protein might have come from various kinds of animal byproducts – chicken and beef being the most common – and the starch usually came from wheat, corn, or rice.
 A lot of dog foods still have this basic formula.

 Give blueberries as special treats.
 If your dog likes blueberries, you can use them as reward treats during training or as a great low-calorie substitute for some of the higher calorie processed treats.
 Since they’re small, you don’t have to chop them up and it’s easy to carry them in a small bag or plastic container on a hike.
 Many canines go for blueberries on a hot day, too.
 A handful, given a few at a time, makes a cool and crunchy snack.

 A great way to get the nutritional value of the blueberries without the mess of dark blue stains on your fingers and floor is to buy some of the higher-end manufactured dog foods that incorporate blueberries as an ingredient.
-You can find these at some grocery stores, but at pretty much every large pet store, and oftentimes at your vet.
+You can find these at some grocery stores, at pretty much every large pet store, and oftentimes at your vet.
 These foods usually pair blueberries (sometimes along with strawberries and cranberries) with chicken, quite often in grain-free or low grain foods for dogs with grain allergies or weight problems.

 Some folks may be a bit skeptical about including fruits and vegetables into a dog’s diet.
 After all, dogs are carnivores, right?
 Well, yes, but even wolves living in the wild often eat blueberries and other small fruits in addition to meat.
 While some dog food fads may not be a good idea or worth the trouble, when given to dogs that like them and in appropriate amounts, blueberries can be a real health boost for your dog.